 But this couldn’t be further from the truth.

-It doesn’t matter what you think you want and it doesn’t matter what you do because you only create in life what you are - Jim Fortin
+"It doesn’t matter what you think you want and it doesn’t matter what you do because you only create in life what you are".
+(Jim Fortin)

-With each wrong yes, you’ll attract more wrong opportunities
+"With each wrong yes, you’ll attract more wrong opportunities."

-They don’t understand that having more time would help them attract clients who’ll happily pay higher fees, so they end up being stuck with lots of projects that don’t fit their expertise and expectations.
+They don’t understand that having more time would help them attract ideal clients who’ll happily pay higher fees so they don't end up stuck with many projects that don’t fit their expertise and expectations.

 At this point, you might ask yourself: “Well, okay, but how exactly do I become the type of person to attract the kind of outcomes I desire?!”

 Maybe it’s because they never felt attracted to you.
-After all, they don’t really understand what you’re doing and why they should trust you?
+After all, they don’t really understand what you’re doing and why they should trust you.

-If you want to create different results, you need to believe that you deserve them and show up as the person who’s ready to welcome these outcomes.
+If you want to create different results, you need to believe that you deserve them and show up as the person ready to welcome these outcomes.